 After the Queen Mother's funeral much effort went into attempts to identify the author, with attributions going to, among others Immanuel Kant and Joyce Grenfell, before the author was discovered to be former baker David Harkins from Cumbria.

-Following the Queen Mother's Funeral both The BBC and The Times contacted www.poeticexpressions.co.uk but we were unable to help.
+Following the Queen Mother’s Funeral both The BBC and The Times contacted Poetic Expressions but we were unable to help.
 We did have the poem of that title on our site as from late 2001, but we had no idea at that time who had written it.
 We had found the untitled poem on an order of funeral service sheet that a kind friend had sent in.
-We titled it 'She is Gone' and we also modified it for a masculine subject 'He is Gone'.
+We titled it ‘She is Gone’ and we also modified it for a masculine subject ‘He is Gone’.

 As it turns out David Harkins had written the piece in the early eighties, though not as a funeral oration, but in homage to an unrequited love.

-David Harkins wrote to The Daily Mail on Tuesday January 14th 2003 as follows:-
+David Harkins wrote to The Daily Mail on Tuesday January 14th 2003 as follows:

-She was 16 and didn't know me, but had seen her about and knocked on her door one evening in November 1981.
+I was 23 when I first met Anne LLoyd, my inspiration for the poem I called Remember Me.
+She was 16 and didn’t know me, but had seen her about and knocked on her door one evening in November 1981.
 Anne answered, and I introduced myself as a painter (painting was a hobby of mine back then) and asked her to pose.
+She agreed, and I returned on the Thursday evening, when I made feeble attempts to sketch Anne.
+This proved difficult as her mother was present throughout.

 Anne posed for me about eight times, and we met regularly for a couple of years and talked a great deal, though we never even kissed, which is probably why I poured all my feelings about her into my poetry.